-For the Year Ended December 31 2023 2022 Weighted average number of ordinary shares used in the computation of basic earnings per share 267,129 267,129 Effect of potentially dilutive ordinary shares: Compensation of employees 326 303 Weighted average number of ordinary shares used in the computation of diluted earnings per share 267,455 267,432
+For the Year Ended December 31 2024 2023 Weighted average number of ordinary shares used in the computation of basic earnings per share 267,129 267,129 Effect of potentially dilutive ordinary shares: Compensation of employees 275 326 Weighted average number of ordinary shares used in the 267.404 267.455 computation of diluted earnings per share 267,404 267,455

 The Company may settle compensation or bonuses paid to employees in cash or shares; therefore, the Company assumes that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
-Such dilutive effect of the potential shares to be distributed to employees is resolved in the following year.
+Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.